-Year 7 students attend a two-night residential in 'Bushcraft' at Castle Howard towards the end of the academic year.
-The students take part in a variety of enjoyable activities including preparing their own food, shelter building and camp craft.
-They work with others in their form and the trip is designed to help with 'transition', where they can get to know staff, build relationships and begin to develop the skills necessary for success at their new secondary school.
+In Year 7, students are new to the school, and we aim our focus on kindness and diversity.
+We welcome each and every one and introduce them to the origins of St. Aidan and the school's Church Foundation with a visit to Northumberland and Holy Island.
+Students will work well with others in their new form and the trip is designed to help with transition; they can get to know staff, build relationships, and begin to develop the skills necessary for success at their new secondary school.

-Year 7 students are also invited to take part in the Junior Band residential in York, a variety of field trips, theatre visits and a range of other subject-based activities out of school.
+Year 7 students are also invited to take part in the Junior Band residential in York, a visit to Christchurch and other religious places of worship, theatre visits and a range of other subject-based activities outside of school.